yegyu-han/SenseShift6D/README.md

 ## ⚠️ Requirement

 ### 🧪 Physical Based Rendering for Synthetic Training
-We provide a synthetic training set rendered with physically-based rendering (PBR):
+We generated our synthetic PBR images using the [BlenderProc4BOP](https://github.com/DLR-RM/BlenderProc/blob/main/README_BlenderProc4BOP.md).
+The resulting folder layout is:

 ```
 SenseShift6D/